Amani7542/SmartLock1/README.md

 - **Password-based Door Locking**: Users enter a 4-digit password to unlock the door.
 - **Servo Motor Control**: Controls the bolt lock mechanism using a servo motor connected with steel wire.
 - **Automatic Re-locking**: Re-locks the door after 5 seconds of unlocking.
-- **Portable Power**: Operates using a power bank for flexibility and portability.
+- **Portable Power**: Operates using a 9v batteries for flexibility and portability.

 ---